idafum/idafum.github.io/README.md

 I would also like to thank my group members namely, Neel and Brian for giving me feedback and highlighting important areas in this project.

+## FAQs:
+1. Why is Markdown better than a word processor?
+      - Markdown overall is minimal which is best for writing up documentation.
+Markdown is also versatile and can be interpreted by systems.
+2. Why is my resume not showing up?

+      - Remember to name your resume as index.md